swpease/hotdeckfc/README.md

   - Particular sample path simulations can get trapped by unique sections of the historical data.

 ### Limitations
-  - Currently this only works with daily observations of annual data.
+  - This only works with daily observations of annual data.
 You might be wondering why I've named all these functions parameters as "datetime" then.
 Optimism, I suppose.
   - Multivariable models don't work.
   - Returning a distribution (e.g. mean + sd) doesn't work.

 # Usage
 ## Example Code
-### Basic Workflow
+### Basic Forecast Workflow
 This package operates on [`tsibble`s](https://tsibble.tidyverts.org/).
 Also, it is currently limited to operating on daily observations of annual data, and assumes that the temporal column (the `tsibble`'s `index`) is a `Date`.
 It also requires the latest observation to have been, well, observed (not `NA`).
 So, the data preparation requirements are:
   - Temporal column is of class `Date`.
   - Data is a `tsibble`.